 The upper 70 m of the AK6 Kimberlite is significantly weathered, and most of this material has already been processed through the existing plant.
-It is anticipated that the fresher ore, particularly some of the ore from the South Lobe, is significantly harder than the weathered ore that has been already processed.
+The fresher ore at depth, is significantly harder than the weathered ore that has been already processed.
 In addition, the more competent un-weathered ore has a higher density that will result in a higher DMS yield to the recovery plant.
 The current yield is in the order of 2% and indications are that it could reach values of up to 28% when processing a portion of the South Lobe.
-A change to the circuit is therefore required in order to cater for the anticipated increase in the DMS yield.
+The plant upgrade mentioned earlier is being put in place to deal with this change in ore-body characteristics.
+Completion of this plant upgrade is expected during Q2 2015.